swcarpentry/shell-novice/07-backtick.md

 Everything between the backticks is executed verbatim by the shell, so also the `-n 2` argument to the `head` command works as expected.

+## **Important**
+Recall from the *Loops* and the *Shell Scripts* topics that Unix uses whitespace to separate command, options and arguments.
-Note, however, that it is *essential* that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands, whitespace- or newline-separated words works best for lists over which to iterate in loops. @@@see note on not using filenames containing whitespace.
+For the same reason it is essential that the command (or pipeline) inside the backticks produces *clean* output: single word output works best within single commands and whitespace- or newline-separated words works best for lists over which to iterate in loops.

 Exercise